Welcome To Falcone Crawl Space & Structural Repair

 Falcone Crawl Space is a great place to work!

 Even though it’s a “Dirty Job,” our dedicated crawl space repair team enjoys serving homeowners in NC, SC and GA.
-Based on an employee satisfaction survey, Falcone Crawl Space has been named a “Best Places to Work 2012″ small business award winner for a second year.
+Based on an employee satisfaction survey, Falcone Crawl Space was named a “Best Places to Work 2012″ small business award winner fortwo years, and has been nominated again for 2014.
 Click here for the Charlotte Business Journal announcement from 10.08.12; the special feature was printed in the November 16, 2012 edition.